DinakarAk/CustomerRewardCalculator/README.md

 ## Testing

+### Unit Testing
 Unit tests are written to ensure each functionality of API works as expected.
 -  Calculating Monthly rewards for Customer: Tests the monthly reward for the customer.
 -  Get Rewards Summary for Latest Three-month period: Tests rewards for each customer over the latest three month period specified by a start month
 -  Calculate Reward for amount: Tests the calculation of reward for the amount given.

+### Integration Testing
+- **Database Integration (H2):** Tests are run with an in-memory H2 database using `schema.sql` and `data.sql` to ensure that endpoints work as expected with real database queries.
+- **End to End Tests:** This verifies that the full flow from endpoint request to database access and response works as expected.

+### Asynchronous testing
+- **Async API Test:** This make sures that asynchronous calls to simulate external API fetches work as expected handling delays and returning correct data.

 ### Asynchronous API Call